Angiotensin-converting enzyme (ACE) inhibitors are medicines. They treat heart, blood vessel, and kidney problems.

 ACE inhibitors are used to treat heart disease.
 These medicines make your heart work less hard by lowering your blood pressure.
 This keeps some kinds of heart disease from getting worse.
-Most people who have heart failure take these medicines.
+Most people who have heart failure take one of these medicines or similar medicines.

 These medicines treat high blood pressure, strokes, or heart attacks.
 They may help lower your risk for stroke or heart attack.

-They are also used to treat diabetes and kidney problems.
-This can help keep your kidneys from getting worse.
-If you have these problems, ask your doctor if you should be taking these medicines.
+They are also used to treat kidney problems.
+This can help keep your kidneys from getting worse or even improve the function of your kidneys, especially if you have diabetes.
+If you have these problems, ask your health care provider if you should be taking these medicines.